-COAXIAL CABLE WITH SATELLITE HOOK UP
+COAXIAL CABLE WITH CABLE HOOK UP

-SOLAR PANEL
+SOLAR PANEL (option)

-Airstream Travel Trailers are pre-wired for an Carmanah Technologies Corp.
-Solar Panel/Charger Controller/Display System.
-This system may be installed on your trailer as an option.
+Airstream Travel Trailers use a Carmanah Technologies Corp.
+Solar Panel/ Charger Controller/Display System.
 A manual on the use of the system is included with the Airstream Owner's Blue Delivery Case.